clbiggs/git-sync/README.md

 - [Makefile](Makefile) - Make targets used for development, [CI build](.github/workflows) and [.vscode/tasks.json](.vscode/tasks.json),

 ## FAQ

-### Why Visual Studio Code editor configuration

-Developers that use Visual Studio Code can take advantage of the editor configuration.
-While others do not have to care about it.
-Setting configs for each repo is unnecessary time consuming.
-VS Code is the most popular Go editor ([survey](https://blog.golang.org/survey2019-results)) and it is officially [supported by the Go team](https://blog.golang.org/vscode-go).

-You can always remove the [.vscode](.vscode) directory if it really does not help you.

-### Why GitHub Actions, not any other CI server

-GitHub Actions is out-of-the-box if you are already using GitHub.
-[Here](https://github.com/mvdan/github-actions-golang) you can learn how to use it for Go.

-However, changing to any other CI server should be very simple, because this repository has build logic and tooling installation in [Makefile](Makefile).

 ### How can I build on Windows